srozum/film_camera_tester/README.md

 - Measuring modes based on a light accumulating method to measure exposure values and test automatic cameras
   - Socket B has I2C bus pins connected to currently not used pins.
 Those pins are going to be used by a light measuring sensor.
+- Estimate effective speed of a leaf shutter using mapping to statistical data.

 ### Buy or DIY